Electromagnetically induced transparency and absorption cross-over with a four-level Rydberg system: System

-where $\delta^{(i)} = \sum\limits_{i\neq j} \frac{C_6}{|r_i-r_j|^6} \rho^{(j)}_{44}$ represents the sum of interaction terms with all other Rydberg atoms.
+where $\delta^{(i)} = \sum\limits_{j\neq i}V_{ij} \rho^{(j)}_{44}$ represents the sum of interactions with all other Rydberg atoms.
 Figure \ref{ladder}(b) shows the schematic representation of how total interaction for the $i^{th}$ Rydberg atom is calculated.
-Following that, we start with an initial guess for $\rho_{44}$ and calculate pairwise interactions for randomly distributed atoms by using Monte-Carlo sampling.
-By including interactions to the system, we solve the system of linearly coupled equations for $\rho_{44}$ and check the difference between the solution and the initial guess.
-If the absolute difference between them is greater then predetermined tolerance value, algorithm replaces the guess with the solution and runs the simulation again.
-The self-consistent mean-field algorithm is shown in Figure \ref{ladder}(c).
+Following that, we start with an initial guess for $\rho_{44}$, e.g. population for the non-interacting case, and calculate pairwise interactions for randomly distributed atoms using Monte-Carlo sampling for atomic positions.
+By introducing interactions to the system, we solve the system of linearly coupled equations for $\rho_{44}$ self-consistently and obtain the steady-state solutions.
+The self-consistent MF algorithm is shown in figure \ref{ladder}(c).